-Because the symptoms of dog heat rash are similar to other kinds of skin irritations, it can be tricky to diagnose.
+Because the symptoms of heat rash in dogs are similar to other kinds of skin irritations, it can be tricky to diagnose.
 If you notice any of the symptoms above, it’s best to consult your vet so you can rule out other conditions like allergies, infections, or insect bites.
 Your vet at East Valley Animal Hospital will be able to diagnose the cause of the rash and prescribe treatment for immediate relief.

 If your dog has a heat rash, the best thing to do is schedule a veterinary appointment as soon as possible.
 Even though heat rash typically begins as minor skin irritation, it can quickly transform into oozing and foul-smelling boils or pimples.
 In some cases, these areas can become infected with the Staphylococcus pathogen, which poses an even greater risk to your dog.